 If you are having a colonoscopy, you will need to do a bowel preparation.
-Your doctor will talk to you about about this.
+Your doctor will give you detailed information about what you need to do.

 Before it starts, you might be given either local or general anaesthetic or a sedative to help you relax.
 You might or might not know what’s going on at the time, and you probably won’t remember much.

-The doctor will carefully insert the endoscope.
-He or she will have a good look at the part being examined.
+The doctor will carefully insert the endoscope and take good look at the part being examined.
 You might have a sample (biopsy) taken.
 You might have some diseased tissue removed.
 If the procedure involves any incisions (cuts), these will usually be closed with sutures (stitches).

 Every medical procedure has some risks.
 Endoscopies are generally pretty safe, but there is always a risk of:

 - adverse reaction to sedation

 Your doctor may discuss your test results and make a follow-up appointment.
-But you should visit your doctor immediately if you experience any serious side effects.
+You should visit your doctor immediately if you experience any serious side effects.
 These include fever, severe pain or bleeding, or if you are concerned.